AmitKumarDas/Decisions/blogs/maya_ops.md

 ### Motivation
-It has been my strongest desire to let `Maya` i.e. control plane for openebs provide a workflow or pipeline to run an ordered set of tasks.
+There have been various requirements that would like to have `Maya` i.e. control plane for openebs provide a workflow or pipeline to run an ordered set of tasks.
 Maya has so far strived to provide this in form of CASTemplates & RunTasks.
 While this is convenient it has lot of drawbacks.
 CASTemplates & RunTasks are provided as a declarative YAML.
 Finally, when higher order logic is required it resorts to golang based templating.
 One needs to understand the fact that `templating` cannot replace a programming language and is never turing complete.

 Hence, this proof of concept is yet another attempt to provide **MayaOps** _(similar in spirit to GitOps or Github actions or so on)_.
 As one might have already guessed, this attempt will avoid declarative approach.
 However, without getting too